ErgastiAlex/UTK_FaceComparison/readme.md

 > | ---------- | ------------------- | ------------------ | ---------- |
 > | Validation | 0.3589838809648137  | 0.8411624203821656 | 0.92645456 |
 > | Test       | 0.36990593430722596 | 0.8234474522292994 | 0.92036864 |
+>
+> The random shuffle of the dataset allows the training phase to have more diverse images, in terms of ethnicity and gender, allowing the net to learn slightly better.

 The model is saved as `models\SiameseResNetClassifier_ResNet18\best_model.pth`